Muster (livestock): Australian Top End

 Aboriginal stockmen played a large part in the life of Top End cattle stations.
 These men and women were splendid stockmen and were an integral part of the musters.
 Mustering in the Top End is conducted during the dry season from April to September when additional stockmen will be employed for the purpose.
 Initially, mustering here involved having stock camps where about three to seven ringers under a head stockman or overseer rode out with the horses to the area to be mustered.
 The musterers started early each day by bringing up the hobbled horses, saddling up and then spending a long day mustering, branding, castrating and drafting the cattle.
 These long days were hard on man and beast with each having to contend with the heat, dust and flies.
 The men endured camping on the ground and had a monotonous diet of meals that were cooked on an open fire, usually by an unskilled cook.

 Aggressive, rogue bulls or buffalo in the Top End are captured using specially converted 4WD ‘bull catcher’ vehicles to bring them down prior to their transportation.
 This work can be very dangerous and requires great skill and agility on the part of the stockmen involved.
 Sometimes professional bull catchers, who were paid per beast captured, were used for this work.

-A 'bang-tail muster’ is conducted to accurately account for cattle on large properties by cutting the tail brush before their release.
+A "bang-tail muster" is conducted to accurately account for cattle on large properties by cutting the tail brush before their release.
 Thus those with long tails have not previously been counted.

-The title of a festival in Alice Springs, NT: Bang Tail Muster Festival.

 A subtitle for the Sydney Royal Easter Show is The Great Australian Muster.